Torngat Mountains National Park: Fauna

 Historically, caribou have been cultural and traditional resources for groups of Indigenous people (i.e., the Cree, Inuit, Naskapi, etc.).
 Sport hunting in Quebec and Labrador, on the other hand, has been banned since 2012 in Quebec and 2013 in Labrador.
 However, the understanding of sport hunting is different in each region.
-Quebec considers hunting by non-Aboriginals as sport hunting, whereas Labrador justifies hunting by non-Aboriginal Labradoreans as subsistence hunting.
+Quebec considers hunting by non-Indigenous as sport hunting, whereas Labrador justifies hunting by non-Indigenous Labradoreans as subsistence hunting.
 Inuit elders and hunters, holding their traditional knowledge, believe their extent of hunting is negligible because they do not entail or act on overharvesting.
 Additionally, traditional knowledge holders share that caribou have been essential resources for cultures, functioning as sources of food and clothing.
 Fauna in the Torngat Mountains as well as the views from the Mountains are some of the aspects of attraction.

 Visitors and activities

 The park welcomes fewer than 600 visitors a year.
-Visitors can visit the park by air, sea or on foot to deepen their understanding of the wild nature of this magnificent landscape and the cultural connections to the people who live here.
-On the northern arm of the Saglek Fjord in Silluak, visitors, accompanied by armed Inuit escorts, traverse paths extending from rocky beaches, over low shrubs and ravines, and finally to a tranquil glacial lake.
-During the way, visitors can search for caribou or bears, swim in waterfalls or pristine lakes, and enjoy a fresh Arctic char lunch and tea with local Inuit.

-Here is a list of some of the official recommended activities: animal watching, mountain climbing, lookout, stargazing, backcountry camping, hiking, mooring, bird watching, kayaking, photography.
+Visitors can visit the park by air, sea or on foot.
+Silluak, on the northern arm of the Saglek Fiord, adjacent to Saglek Bay, is a starting point for visitors.
+Hiking trails are mostly unmarked, and due to the prevalence of polar bears, working with armed local guides is recommended.
+Other activities in the park include animal watching, mountain climbing, backcountry camping, bird watching, kayaking, and photography.

 Impact of climate change

-The climate of Northern Nunatsiavut, Labrador, has been warming since the 1980s, and summer sea ice declines by 30 percent each decade, snow days have also decreased across the region.
+The climate of northern Nunatsiavut, Labrador, has been warming since the 1980s, and summer sea ice declines by 30 per cent each decade, snow days have also decreased across the region.
 Sea ice plays an integral role in regulating the climate, suppressing temperatures, and the dwindling amount of sea ice near coastlines has been linked to the frequent exposure of local residents to unprecedented heat in recent years.

 It also has been shown to have an impact on tundra productivity.
 Regions throughout the Arctic will experience "shrubification" - shrubs will grow taller, bigger, and appear in previously unknown locations.
-According to forecasts, between 2039 and 43, the bush-dominated habitat in Torngat Mountains National Park is expected to increase by about 50% compared to 2014.
+According to forecasts, between 2039 and 2043, the bush-dominated habitat in Torngat Mountains National Park is expected to increase by about 50 per cent compared to 2014.

 Shrubification can challenge the survival of local Inuit and wildlife.
 Excessive shrubs can have an impact on travel in summer and winter, making transportation tools like snowmobiles more dangerous.
-It also makes it more difficult to understand the location of black or polar bears, and not knowing their location effectively can make tourists dangerous and increase the chance of conflict between tourists and them.
+It also makes it more difficult to understand the location of black or polar bears, and not knowing their location effectively can make tourism dangerous and increase the chance of conflict between tourists and them.
 Shrubification has affected local food production and gathering, especially with reduced berry availability and productivity.
 It also harms lichen abundance and diversity, depriving the Torngat Mountain caribou population of an important food source.